Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun תאנה (ta'ana), meaning occasion or opportune moment (Jeremiah 2:24 only).

 - The virtually identical feminine noun תאנה (to'ana), also meaning occasion or opportune moment (Judges 14:4 only).

-Note that even in English there exists an intuitive connection between ships and opportunity (which is a noun that derives from the noun port).
+Note that even in English there exists an intuitive connection between ships and opportunity; the latter word derives from the noun "port".